semrush/intergalactic/website/docs/data-display/data-visualization/data-visualization.md

 @## Axes

-**Axes X and Y** provide additional visual support for the chart.
-They should help user navigate the data and relate values to each other.
+**Axes** should help user navigate the data and relate values to each other.

-> 💡 Please do not make the auxiliary lines bright and colored — the emphasis should be on the data, not on the grid.
+> 💡 Please don't make the additional lines bright and colored — the emphasis should be on the data, not on the grid.

 ![axes-scheme](static/axes-scheme.png)

+- The **Y axis** is hidden by default.
-The color of additional axes is `$mercury`.
+- The color of additional axes is `$mercury`.

-Color of the X axis and auxiliary active lines on the grid (if available) — `$stone`
+- Color of the X axis and additional active lines on the grid (if available) — `$stone`.

-`Margin-left` to the Y axis values is 16px.
+- `Margin-left` to the Y axis values is 16px.

-`Margin-bottom` to the X axis values is 12px.
+- `Margin-bottom` to the X axis values is 12px.

 ### Minimum and maximum number of axes